riyalchandrakar/Full-Stack/README.md

    - create and Copy the Connection String And Paste It inside food-del\backend\config>  file `db.js` replace password    with password you set previously.
+   - you can refer the pdf file for detailed steps.

 <br>